 We must conclude that the current arrangements for industry support are not delivering improvement.
 Indeed, they are generally delivering decline.

 THE FUTURE

-The Horserace Betting Levy Board and the Racing Foundation, alongside the British Horseracing Authority, have commissioned Portas to examine how the industry can best deal with the challenges faced with recruitment, training and retention.
-At the same time the National Trainers Federation, supported by the National Association of Racing Staff, have led a staff working group examining the day-to-day challenges being faced in racing yards.
+The Racing Foundation, alongside the Horserace Betting Levy Board and the British Horseracing Authority have been examining how the industry can best deal with the challenges faced with recruitment, training and retention.